philcryer/fak3r.com/drafts/libvirt-on-a-immutable-linux-distrobution.md

 :~> distrobox enter --root libvirtd-container
 :~$ # We're now inside the container
-:~$ sudo dnf groupinstall "Virtualization Host" --allowerasing -y ...
+:~$ sudo dnf groupinstall "Virtualization Host" --allowerasing ...
 :~$ sudo systemctl enable --now libvirtd

 Now we need to allow host to connect to the guest's libvirt session, we will use ssh for it:

 :~$ # We're now inside the container
-:~$ sudo dnf install openssh-server -y
+:~$ sudo dnf install openssh-server
 :-$ echo "ListenAddress 127.0.0.1
 Port 2222" | sudo tee -a /etc/ssh/sshd_config
 :-$ sudo systemctl enable --now sshd